If you're here for the greatest Chinese Chicken Salad recipe you'll ever make, hit that "jump" button. Otherwise, I have a story, ok? Ok.

 With the exception of potatoes, which my Dad has conceded to origins in the mountains of Peru, everything comes from China.

 Chinese Chicken Salad is...
-American?
+NOT Chinese?

 But one of these days, I am going to ask my Dad about Chinese Chicken Salad.
 He will have to think about that one.
 Dad is going to lean back in his Captain’s chair with his fingers interlaced behind his head and think hard because there is no way in hell he will be able to trace Chinese Chicken Salad back to China.
 Not even Asia.
-I bet Chinese Chicken Salad doesn’t even come from anywhere near the northern hemisphere.
+I bet it doesn’t even come from anywhere near the northern hemisphere.

 See, Chinese Chicken Salad is just about the most American food there is.
 Like many foods, the true origin of Chinese Chicken Salad is debatable, but it is commonly attributed to Wolfgang Puck, who created it somewhere within his Asian fusion empire.